Bhaswanth-A/ROS-Theory/Introduction.md

 ## 1.4 catkin

 catkin is the ROS build system, which is a set of tools that ROS uses to generate executable programs, scripts, libraries, etc. catkin comprises a set of CMake macros and custom Python scripts.
-Every catkin directory will contain two files - CMakeLists.txt and package.xml, that you need to make changes in order for things to work properly.
+Every catkin directory will contain two files - ***CMakeLists.txt*** and ***package.xml***, that you need to make changes in order for things to work properly.

 ## 1.5 Workspaces